-Agenda Item Actions Responsible Status/Comment 3 Managed retreat workstream update TAG will provide information to the Joint Committee about how similar coastal hazards are being addressed elsewhere / across the globe.
+Agenda item Actions Responsible Status/Comment 3 Managed retreat workstream update TAG will provide information to the Joint Committee about how similar coastal hazards are being addressed elsewhere / across the globe.
 This will be provided on a non-urgent basis.
 S Bendall/C Dolley Work in progress.
 4 Project Managers update At the next Joint Committee meeting 23 September 2022, an item is to be presented regarding the Committee future responsibilities including a revised terms of reference and a timeline for both MoT activities and the asset transfer process.
-S Bendall/C Dolley Workshop paper presented to explore next steps.
-Proposed amendments to ToR included in 17 February 2023 meeting agenda.
+S Bendall/C Dolley Updated ToR on the agenda 12 May 2023.